The Ritz-Carlton Golf Club

 Amending the State’s Constitution

-The Constitution Revision Commission (CRC) is in full swing as they determine which proposed amendments will be added directly to the 2018 General Election ballot.
-To assist and further educate Floridians on this important process, the Foundation of Associated Industries of Florida (FAIF) developed a plan in 2017 to closely monitor these proposals and provide Florida voters with the information needed to make the best possible decisions for our state’s constitution.
+To assist and further educate Floridians on the important process of the Constitution Revision Commission (CRC), the Foundation of Associated Industries of Florida (FAIF) developed a plan in 2017 to closely monitor these proposals and provide Florida voters with the information needed to make informed decisions about our state’s constitution.

-FAIF recently worked with former Supreme Court Justice Kenneth Bell on a document that highlights important points for voters and members of the CRC to consider.
-A Guide to Amending Florida’s Constitution reviews the purpose of Florida’s Constitution and the factors that should be carefully considered before amending such a significant document.
+FAIF also worked with former Supreme Court Justice Kenneth Bell on a document that highlights important points for voters and members of the CRC to consider.
+A Guide to Amending Florida’s Constitution reviews the purpose of the State Constitution and several factors that should be well thought out before approving an amendment to such a significant document.

 The Foundation of Associated Industries of Florida (FAIF) was formed in 2008 to address the education and development needs of Florida’s business community.